Skip to main content

 If I've been bitten by a tick, should I get it tested?

-If you have been bitten by a tick, getting it tested for any diseases is not recommended.
+If you have been bitten by a tick, getting it tested for any diseases isn't recommended.
 The only way to know if a tick bite made you sick is through an evaluation performed by a health care provider.
-Check out more information on tick testing.
+Learn more about tick testing at Ticks in Wisconsin: What You Need to Know.

 Tick control